anshi06/NetflixGPT/README.md

 - Firebase Setup For Authentication
 - Deploy on firebase (https://netflixgpt-edbac.web.app/)
 - Create SignUp USer account
+- Use Firebase API for signIn and signUp.
+- Store User Data in Redux store and navigate to the browse page.

 ## Features
 - Login and signup page